Waitzia acuminata: Distribution and habitat

 The species is most abundant in the southern half of Western Australia.
 It is also sparsely distributed amongst arid parts of the other mainland states.
 The plant is typically found in environments containing deep sandy red soils and in shallow stony soils (sandstone and granite) amongst mallee and mulgoa woodlands.
 The plant is also known to grow in saline depressions, sand, loam, gravel, litter, laterite, sand dunes, plains, and clay soils.

 Ecology

 Waitzia acuminata grows in sand dunes and rocky outcrops, favouring warmer climates and areas with high sun exposure.

 Reproduction and dispersal

 The plants germination rate is affected by temperature and light, previous studies have shown the seeds germination rate is greater or more rapid in warmer climatic conditions.
 Another study has shown that exposure to light can stimulate the plants germination rate.
 Waitzia accuminata uses cross pollination via insects.

 Threats

-Prior studies studies suggest environments with increased exotic grasses may have decreased abundance of Waitzia acuminata.
+Prior studies suggest environments with increased exotic grasses may have decreased abundance of Waitzia acuminata.